Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

 This, of course, is the famous expression for sinusoidal Rabi oscillations with a Gaussian collapse envelope first obtained by Cummings \cite{Cummings1965}.
 In Cummings' approach, the time evolution of the joint state is given as a sum over the sinusoidal Rabi oscillations induced by each Fock state $\ket{n}$ contained in the initial coherent state.
 For large values of $\alphamag = \sqrt{\bar{n}}$, the weighting factor becomes sharply peaked around $\sqrt{\bar{n}}$ and the sum may be approximately evaluated, leading to the above expression.
 The collapse results from destructive interference of oscillations at incommensurate frequencies.

 Here we see a different physical interpretation of the collapse.
 The initial spin state is a superposition of the two semiclassical Floquet states.
-Within the FBRWA, the quantum interaction term does not cause transitions between the Floquet states, but the evolution of the field depends on which Floquet state it is associated with.
+Within the FBRWA, the quantum interaction term does not cause transitions between the Floquet states; however, the evolution of the field depends on which Floquet state it is associated with.
 As the two field components become displaced in opposite directions, their inner product decreases, causing the collapse of the semiclassical Rabi oscillations.
 Gea-Banacloche showed similarly that the collapse occurs when the field states associated with two spin states become macroscopically distinguishable~\cite{GeaBanacloche1991, GeaBanacloche1992}.

-Next, consider an initial displaced Fock state $\ket{\alpha, n} = \op{D}(\alpha) \ket{n}$.
+Importantly, since Eq.~\eqref{field_state_fbrwa} determines the evolution of \emph{any} initial field states $\ket{\phi_{\pm}(0)}$, the analysis is not restricted to coherent states.
+For instance, consider an initial displaced Fock state $\ket{\alpha, n} = \op{D}(\alpha) \ket{n}$.
 Numerical studies of the dynamics have been carried out~\cite{Kim1990, Alexanian2022}, but no analytical results appear to have been previously reported.
-Here the generalization from the coherent-state case is practically trivial.
-The only change is in the field overlap, giving
+Using our approach, the only difference from the coherent-state case is in the field overlap and we easily obtain the expression

 The Gaussian collapse envelope characteristic of a coherent field is modulated by the Laguerre polynomial $L_n(\lambda^2 t^2)$.
 Figure~\ref{fig:fock_collapse} illustrates this behavior.
 Rabi oscillations persist over longer times because the displaced Fock states $\ket{\alpha,n}$ are not minimum-uncertainty states, but have a width in phase space that increases with $n$.
 A larger relative displacement is required for the overlap between the two field states to become negligible; or, in other words, for the states to become macroscopically distinguishable.
 Nodes in the envelope result from destructive interference between the two displaced Fock states.